BenCaiello/isoSegDenoise/README.md

-## Warning!
-This repository is still under development!

-final development steps:

-    1).
-Documentation --> this means editing and putting onto Read the Docs

 ## isoSegDenoise

 isoSegDenoise is a sister package, almost more of a plugin to the main PalmettoBUG package.
 However, it can theoretically be used as a fully independent program from PalmettoBUG.